-The rBC records from ice cores were analysed by using a SP2 (Droplet Measurement Technologies), an important analytical technique applied to Arctic ice cores (McConnell et al., 2007).
-The SP2 uses laser induced incandescence to measure

-- 520 the refractory BC mass in individual particles quantitatively and independent of particle morphology and coatings with light scattering material, with detection limit was 0.3 fg/particle (Schwarz et al., 2012).
+The rBC records from ice cores were analyzed by using the single-particle soot photometer (SP2; Droplet Measurement Technologies), an important analytical technique applied to Arctic ice cores (McConnell et al., 2007).
+The SP2 uses laser-induced incandescence to measure the rBC mass in individual particles quantitatively and independent of particle morphology and coatings with light-scattering material, with a detection limit of 0.3 fg/particle (Schwarz et al., 2012).
 Coupled to a nebulizer, the SP2 can be used to measure rBC particles in liquid-phase samples (Lim et al., 2014; Schwarz et al., 2013).
-The high sensitivity and small-required sample volume enabled ice cores to be analysed at much higher resolution than thermal-optical methods.
+The high sensitivity and small required sample volume enabled ice cores to be analyzed at much higher resolution than thermal-optical methods.
 Generally, rBC concentrations from ice cores are likely to be systematically underestimated due to the nebulization efficiency.
-The - 525 nebulization efficiency is size dependent, with large (>500 nm) and small (<200-250 nm) BC particles nebulized with lower efficiency than mid-sized particles (Wendl et al., 2014; Schwarz et al., 2012).
-Besides, ice core samples were stored in the liquid phase after melting, and prior findings indicate that storage in the liquid phase can result in as great as 80% reduction in measured BC concentrations (Wendl et al., 2014; Kaspari et al., 2014).
-Nevertheless, because we focus on the temporal variation of rBC from ice core for the historical records rather than on absolute concentrations, the systematic underestimation - 530 of rBC does not affect the historical changes.
+The nebulization efficiency is size-dependent, with large (> 500 nm) and small (< 200-250 nm) BC particles nebulized with lower efficiency than mid-sized particles (Wendl et al., 2014; Schwarz et al., 2012).
+Besides, ice core samples were stored in the liquid phase after melting, and prior findings indicate that storage in the liquid phase can result in as great as 80 % reduction in measured BC concentrations (Wendl et al., 2014; Kaspari et al., 2014).
+Nevertheless, because we focus on the temporal variation in rBC from ice cores for the historical records rather than on absolute concentrations, the systematic underestimation of rBC does not affect the historical changes.